Intro – Entry into the Theory of Quantum Monads

-Why treat it as an axiom?
+Why an axiom?

 • Methodological: States, operators, open dynamics, and functionals become well-defined and computable.

-• Heuristic: The axiom generates testable hypotheses about coherence/resonance and their design.
+• Heuristic: The axiom generates testable hypotheses about coherence, resonance, and their design.

-For newcomers
+For beginners

 Read more